RubenDillon/tanzu/tap4/readme.md

 ## Prepare the developer namespace
 ```

- 	1. Create a namespace using kubectl
+ 	1. Create a namespace using kubectl (if you change the namespace will be used for developers)
-		kubectl create namespace xxxy (we are using default namespace.. for that we dont need to create it)
+		kubectl create namespace xxxy (we are using default namespace.. for that we don't need to create it)

 	2. Label the namespace
 		kubectl label namespaces default apps.tanzu.vmware.com/tap-ns=""